 Additional link: Organisation of Economic Activities

 Non-economic activity is an activity performed with the purpose of rendering services to others without any consideration to financial gain.
 Those activities which are initiated for personal content or to meet human sentiments are non-economic activities.

 Some common examples of non-economic activities are the following:

 - Free -Time Activities – Its only aims at acquiring pleasure in idle time.
-For instance, painting and signing etc.
+For instance, painting and singing, etc.

 - Family-Commitment Activities – This activity is dedicated and inspired by family.
-For example, a teacher education to her/his own child at home and a doctor consulting his family etc.
+For example, a teacher offering education to her/his own child at home and a doctor consulting his family, etc.

-- Cultural and Religious Activities – The activity includes happiness and mental.
-Example, e.g. worshipping God and visiting the temple etc.
+- Cultural and Religious Activities – The activity includes happiness and mental satisfaction.
+Example, e.g. worshiping God and visiting the temple, etc.

-- Social Welfare Activities – It is based on a passionate feeling of helping or sympathizing towards others.
-Such as a donation to underprivileged, participation on relief camp to help people affected by war, natural calamities etc.
+- Social Welfare Activities – It is based on a passionate feeling of helping or sympathising towards others.
+Such as a donation to underprivileged, participation on relief camp to help people affected by war, natural calamities, etc.

 Explore link: Important Questions for Class 11 Economics